goranjovic55/LOGReport/.docs/context_menu_architecture.md

 # Context Menu Architecture

-This document details the architecture and implementation of the context menu system in the LOGReport application, with a focus on the filtering mechanism that controls command visibility.
+This document details the architecture and implementation of the context menu system in the LOGReport application, with a focus on the filtering mechanism that controls command visibility and the service layer integration for batch operations.

 ## Overview

 The context menu system provides users with a right-click interface to execute commands on nodes and log files.
 The system has been enhanced with a filtering mechanism that dynamically controls which commands are visible based on node type, section type, and other contextual factors.
+Additionally, the system now properly handles batch operations through service layer integration, ensuring all tokens in a batch are processed correctly.

 ## Core Components